 - Regular transportation in the manner of a fully licensed vehicle.

 - Commercial purposes or to carry a load.

-If you have a Good To Go! electronic tolling pass, be sure to update the license plate number and contact information on your account if you get a new special plate.
-You can update your account with the Department of Transportation:
+If you have a Good To Go! electronic tolling pass, be sure to update the contact information on your account with the Department of Transportation:

 - Online: www.wsdot.wa.gov/goodtogo/